PtCookie/PtCookie/README.md

 <!-- ### 👯 I’m looking to collaborate on ... -->

-### ⚡ Fun fact: Major in Mechatronics Engineering.
+### ⚡ Fun fact

+- Major in Mechatronics Engineering
+- I use Arch BTW

 ## DevCard